Where do you start with Robotic Process Automation?

 First, the paper form must be digitized into an image that can be evaluated by an optical character recognition (OCR) program that transforms the numbers and letters on the image into electronic data that the computer can read.
 Then an intelligent document processing (IDP) program will need to evaluate that data to determine the significance of various line items such as those that make up the payment terms or mailing address.
 Then the automation can enter that data into the payment system and look up the purchase order to validate the line items from the order.

 Getting to the critical data in this example takes many steps.
-While this is routinely done in countless organizations, it may not be the right process to start your RPA journey.
+While this is routinely done in countless organizations, it may not be the right process to start your automation journey.
 A better starting process might be interacting with systems that can be read easily with RPA and then evaluated as part of the rules to manage the execution of the process.
 The data is already in a form that the computer understands, which allows the RPA system to quickly handle the automaton.

 Now that you understand what it takes to uncover the right processes to automate, it’s an amazing time to get started!